Updated: Feb 3

 Airfried coloured potatoes • Photography © Bottle and Brush Studio 2019-20

 GROWING & COOKING TIPS

 In a backyard garden, potatoes can be grown in a raised bed, planting bag or container.
-They might end up smaller or not as perfectly shaped than what you buy at the shop, but that’s ok, they are still the best!
-Like with all vegetables, I love cultivating unusual or heirloom varieties that differ from what is found at the supermarket.
-The purple and pink ones are so stunning.
-Every summer we enjoy them on the side with BBQ meat, fish or into a quiche.
-If there is any left over from a supper they can be pan fried in the next mornings’ brunch.
-The “patates rôties” (pan browned potatoes) are an essential element to a Canadian sugar shack style breakfast.
+They might end up smaller or not as perfectly shaped as what you buy at the shop, but that’s totally fine, and they are still the best!
+Like all vegetables, I love cultivating unusual or heirloom varieties that differ from what is found at the supermarket.
+The purple and pink flesh ones are so stunning.
+Every summer we enjoy them on the side with BBQ meat, fish or in a quiche.
+If there is any leftover from a supper they can be pan-fried in the next morning’s brunch.
+The “patates rôties” (pan browned potatoes) are an essential element of a Canadian sugar shack style breakfast.
 Potatoes are involved in so many traditional Québec dishes, like the Pâté Chinois (shepherd’s pie), “Tourtières” (meat pies), potato candies, stews and of course the famous poutine.
-In Australia, potatoes are popular on the side of a Sunday roast and stuffed, loaded or creamed in an oven baked dish.
-For lower in fat options, steamed or boiled are the best way.
-Potatoes add texture in a winter vegetable puree soup (like a roasted pumpkin or green soup) and also makes delicious summer salads mixed with green pesto or hard boiled eggs.
-They can be stored and purchased affordably and locally all year long so this is of course an essential ingredient for the home kitchen in any season.
+Potatoes were a daily ritual for my grandfather, they were his job and he was the best at it!
+In Australia, potatoes are popular on the side of a Sunday roast and stuffed, loaded or creamed in an oven-baked dish.
+Steamed or boiled is the best way if choosing a lower-in-fat option as a side, but you have to choose the right variety.

-Check out related posts, recipes and inspirations: (more to come!)
+Check out related posts, recipes and inspirations: